PhilMacKay/PyGoPro/README.md

 PyGoPro
 =======

-This is an attempt at creating a "driver" for the GoPro Hero 3 Black edition
+This is an attempt at creating a "driver" for the GoPro Hero 3 Black edition.

+Thanks to Blair J Gagnon for fixing the "powerOn" command.